 The main mine in Mogollon was “Little Fanny”, which was extremely dusty and horrible for the miners’ health.
 Many began to suffer from “Miner’s Consumption”, formally known as silicosis, which is a work-related lung disease caused by breathing in crystalline silica dust.
 Most miners had an approximate 3-year shelf life before they became too sick to work.
-By 1909, the population of the town was around 2,000 and had five saloons, two restaurants, four retail stores, two hotels, several brothers, a town photographer, theatre, bakery, and an ice maker.
-The “Silver City and Mogollon Stage Line” provided a daily service between Silver City and Mogollon, hauling gold, silver, other cargo, and people.
+By 1909, the population of the town was around 2,000 and had five saloons, two restaurants, four retail stores, two hotels, several brothels, a town photographer, theatre, bakery, and an ice maker.
+The “Silver City and Mogollon Stage Line” provided a daily service between Silver City, New Mexico and Mogollon, hauling gold, silver, other cargo, and people.

 Lastly, some may recognize Mogollon from the 1973 “Spaghetti Western” called My Name is Nobody, starring Henry Fonda and Terence Hill.
 The movie was filmed entirely in Mogollon, and they even built a saloon/theater and general store as part of the set.
 These two buildings are still standing 48 years later today, and while they look super cool, they are NOT relics of the town’s original Wild West past.